Ellen Whitmore: Biography

 While at the seminary Whitmore had to deal with a lack of funding, and a dwindling amount of student enrollment.
 After several months, Ellen Whitmore wrote to Cherokee Chief John Ross in March 1852, to announce that she planned to resign from her position of principal teacher at the Cherokee Female Seminary.
 She wished for help in finding someone to replace her.
 Whitmore added that she intended to marry a man from her hometown in New England.

-In June 1852, Ellen Whitmore and Warren Goodale (1826–1897) were married at the home of John Ross.
+In June 1852, Ellen Whitmore and Warren Goodale were married at the home of John Ross.
 After their marriage, the couple traveled to Hawaii where they worked as missionaries and worked with the Polynesian people of Hawaii.
-Goodale and her husband had five children, three of whom were Mary Edgell Goodale (1853-1908), Charles W. Goodale (1854-1929), and David Goodale (1861-1952).
+Goodale and her husband had five children.
 Ellen Whitmore Goodale died in Hawaii in 1861.
-She was buried in Spring Hill cemetery in Marlborough, Massachusetts, where she was born.

 Whitmore and her fellow educators at the Cherokee Female Seminary later won recognition when her students were given exams on subjects they learned at the seminary.
 William S. Robertson was one of the people assessing the students, and after all of the exams were completed he stated that "They [the students] were a credit to their teachers & their Nation may well be proud of them."